Travis Porter

 Travis Porter is an American hip hop trio from Atlanta, Georgia.
 The group consists of stepbrothers Ali and Quez, and their friend Strap, whom they met in middle school.
 The group released the biographical film Proud to be a Problem in May 2010, and signed with Jive Records to release their club-oriented debut single, "Make It Rain" in December of that year.
 It entered the Billboard Hot 100, along with its follow ups "Bring It Back" (remixed featuring Too Short) and "Ayy Ladies" (featuring Tyga)—the latter reached number 53 on the chart and received triple platinum certification by the Recording Industry Association of America (RIAA).
-All three preceded the release of their debut studio album From Day 1 (2012), which peaked at number 16 on the Billboard 200.
-It served as their only project on a major label.
+All three preceded the release of their debut studio album From Day 1 (2012), which peaked at number 16 on the Billboard 200 and served as their only project on a major label.

 Music career

 Musical beginnings

 Travis Porter consists of Lakeem "Ali" Grant, Donquez "Quez" Woods and Harold "Strap" Duncan.
 During the early years, they started out as a group called the Hard Hitters, but later changed their name to Travis Porter to increase marketability.
 With their new name, the group toured across the United States before expanding their shows internationally.
 In 2008, the trio played in between cities, states, and even countries, including Kaiserslautern, Bamberg and Germany.
 Travis Porter garnered popularity through the release of their mixtapes, and expanding number of performances.
 To date, the group's four biggest underground hits are: "Black Boy, White Boy", "Uh Huh", "Go Shorty Go", and "All the Way Turnt Up".
 During the summer of 2010, the group appeared in one of Atlanta's biggest concerts, Birthday Bash and on The Mo'Nique Show.
 They even performed with Canada's own Drake at BMI's Unsigned Artist showcase in Atlanta.
 Even though they were being unsigned, they still were working with most notable signed artists, such as Roscoe Dash, Fast Life Yungstaz and Waka Flocka Flame.
 Travis Porter was also featured on MTV Jams Feb 5.
 The group also received Myspace's #1 unsigned group title.
 In 2010, the group's non-album single, "Go Shorty Go" would be entering on the Billboards Top R&B/Hip-Hop chart.
 They also has recently joined with the Broadcast Music Incorporated (BMI).
 The trio was honored at the 2010s Underground Music Awards in New York City, with other well-known underground artists, such as J. Cole; along with getting nominated for the “Most Dynamic Rap Group Duo”.
 Gucci Mane reportedly announced the interest in signing the group Travis Porter to 1017 Brick Squad Records, saying "Just give me 12-15 songs.
 I don't know about that other stuff.
 Handle your business".
 But the group would eventually end up signing a record deal to Jive Records.